-The Company shares have been listed on the Bucharest Stock Exchange, in the premium category, under code SIF4, since 1 November 1999.
+Company shares have been listed on the Bucharest Stock Exchange regulated market, in the premium category, under code SIF4, since 1 November 1999.

-The records of the shares and shareholders are kept according to the law by Depozitarul Central S.A. of Bucharest.
+The records of shares and shareholders are kept as laid down by the law by Depozitarul Central S.A. of Bucharest.
 The asset depositing services are provided by BRD - Groupe Société Générale S.A. - a company authorised by the Financial Supervisory Authority (FSA).